Tommy-Long-C-Advanced/Quan-ly-vat-lieu-xay-dung-C-/README.md

 Web Application

-- Use Realtime (Integrate SignalR in Website for Admin)
+- Use Realtime (Integrate SignalR in Website for Admin).
-- Use Automatically Send Email (Integrate in Register for Client, Integrate in CheckOut, Integrate in Contact after sending Feedback)
+- Use Automatically Send Email (Integrate in Register for Client, Integrate in CheckOut, Integrate in Contact after sending Feedback).
-- Use Google Map (Integrate in Contact Us)
+- Use Google Map (Integrate in Contact Us).
-- Use Authorization (Integrate in Website for Admin)
+- Use Authorization (Integrate in Website for Admin).
-- Use Authentication (Integrate in Website for Admin)
+- Use Authentication (Integrate in Website for Admin).
-- Use Entity Framework Code First (Use Add-Migration vs Update-Database to generate Database )
+- Use Entity Framework Code First (Use Add-Migration vs Update-Database to generate Database ).
-- Update Shopping Cart + Check Out (Use session to manage)
+- Update Shopping Cart + Check Out (Use session to manage).
-- Using Host Builder, Service Provider and Dependency Injection
+- Using Host Builder, Service Provider and Dependency Injection.
-- Integrate External Login (Login with Facebook)
+- Integrate External Login (Login with Facebook).
-- Integrate ReCAPTCHA v2 by google (Integrate in Register for Client)
+- Integrate ReCAPTCHA v2 by google (Integrate in Register for Client).
-- Applying the design pattern of Domain Driven Design (DDD) to build the Website Application WinForms
+- Applying the design pattern of Domain Driven Design (DDD) to build the Website Application.

+WinForms

-- Using Host Builder, Service Provider and Dependency Injection with Windows Forms on .NET Core 3
+- Using Host Builder, Service Provider and Dependency Injection with Windows Forms on .NET Core 3.
-- Fix Attribute Description convert to Enum
+- Fix Attribute Description convert to Enum.

 Web API

-- Integrate JSon Web Token (JWT) in API
+- Integrate JSon Web Token (JWT) in API.
-- Integrate Swagger to Manage API
+- Integrate Swagger to Manage API.

 Repository Ghi Lại Quá Trình Hoàn Thành Đồ Án Môn Học Thầy Danh: https://github.com/GroupDoAnVatLieuXayDung/QL_Vat_Lieu_Xay_Dung